11 Aug 2021

 What Can You Do with Sea Glass?

-After you collect a good amount of sea glass, there are endless possibilities of things you can do/make with it.
+After you collect a good amount of sea glass in the Outer Banks, there are endless possibilities of things you can do/make with it.
 Some opt to simply leave it in jars, for the accumulation can take on a stunning, kaleidoscope-like appearance!
 If you’d rather be a bit more creative, you can make a colorful picture frame, glass top, or windowpane from your pieces.

 If you prefer to show off your sea glass treasures to as many people and as much as possible, you can make sea glass jewelry and carry it with you every day.
 There are ways to drill sea glass to suspend it from bracelets or necklaces -- which is very carefully!
 However, this ruins the intrinsic value and too much can go awry if you don’t have the right drilling equipment or technique.
 For these reasons, we recommend wire-wrapping your sea glass, instead.
 Just make sure you wrap it well, so it doesn’t fall out when you’re on the go!

-Given the large following of sea glass collectors, you can also find many other craft ideas online.
+Given the large following of sea glass collectors, you can also find many other craft ideas online for your Outer Banks sea glass.

 Secure Your Spot to Search for Sea Glass